gnc506/Skills_Assessment/README.md

 a given year.

 The files have been checked as far as possible, but it possible that some entries contain unforseen problems.
 We worked around these by dropping a small number.
-To find who are the most active reaserchers and who works with whom.
+To find who are the most active reaserchers, who works with whom and some additial analysis.
+So that it will help the organization to understand the Reaseracher who would be best fit to work as partner.

 The files columns are described below: